Logiqx/wsw-results/docs/tech/countries.md

 A few notes about the list of MNA codes:

 - Taiwan ("TWN" in ISO 3166-1) is referred to as [Chinese Taipei](https://en.wikipedia.org/wiki/Chinese_Taipei) ("TPE") by the IOC and WSO.
-- [Netherland Antilles](https://en.wikipedia.org/wiki/Netherlands_Antilles) (Curacao and St Maarten) have a joint MNA code of "AHO" but different codes in ISO 3166-1; "CUW "and "SXM".
+- [Netherland Antilles](https://en.wikipedia.org/wiki/Netherlands_Antilles) (Curacao and St Maarten) have a joint MNA code of "AHO" but different codes in ISO 3166-1; "CUW" and "SXM".
 - There are currently 3 countries with an MNA code that is different to the latest IOC code; "Iran", "Lebanon" and "Nigeria".
 - There are currently 3 countries with an MNA code but no IOC code; "Montserrat", "Tahiti" and "Turks and Caicos Islands".